 Even if you don’t install a fan, having a skylight in your RV ceiling that can open will naturally let the warmest air out of your RV, which pulls cold air flow in through the windows.

-Of course, if you’re hooked up to electricity, you’ll want to keep your roof vents and windows closed to keep the cooled air in.
+Of course, if you’re hooked up to electricity, you’ll want to keep your roof vents and windows closed to keep the cooled air in while running your A/C.

 Cook Outdoors to Keep Your RV Camper Cool

-We have an outdoor kitchen and outdoor grill that we use to keep our RV cool.
-Boiling pasta, BBQ (Grilling), and frying foods outside allow us to keep the heat out of the RV (and the smell of onions and garlic, which seem to linger in our rig for days afterward).
+We have an outdoor kitchen and outdoor grill that we cook with to keep our RV cool.
+Boiling pasta, BBQ (grilling), and frying foods outside allow us to keep the heat out of the RV (and the smell of onions and garlic, which are both seem to linger inside our rig for days afterward).

-If you don’t have an outdoor kitchen, you can still grill outside, cook on the BBQ, use an outdoor pizza oven on a picnic table, or enjoy sandwiches, salads, or charcuteries on the warmest days.
+If you don’t have an outdoor kitchen, you can still grill outside, cook on the BBQ, or use an outdoor pizza oven on a picnic table.
+Another option for meals would be to eat sandwiches, salads, or charcuteries on the warmest days to avoid cooking altogether.

 Use a portable grill to keep your RV cool